+Anthony J. Tomassoni is the medical director of the Yale Office of Emergency Preparedness.
+He practices and teaches Emergency Medicine and Toxicology at Yale University.
 Through the Yale New Haven Health System he serves as Medical Director of the Yale Office of Emergency Preparedness (OEP).
-Tony’s early projects with YNH-CEPDR included the drafting of diagnostic and treatment guidelines for chemical and radiological emergencies.
-He remains passionate about the practice of clinical toxicology and promotes the recognition of the specialty and its practitioners through frequent lectures.
-In addition to scientific papers and abstracts, his publications include contributions to chapters in 3 toxicology texts and electronic references.
+Dr. Tomassoni’s early projects with YNH-CEPDR included the drafting of diagnostic and treatment guidelines for chemical and radiological emergencies.
+He is interested in the practice of clinical toxicology and promotes the recognition of the specialty and its practitioners through frequent lectures.
+His publications include contributions to chapters in toxicology texts and electronic references.